Abhii2903/SkillMesh/README.md

 ## Installation

-To run SkillSwap locally, follow these steps:
+To run SkillMesh locally, follow these steps:

 ### Prerequisites